emurze/emurze/README.md

 Additionally, I utilize PostgreSQL, Docker, Redis, Celery, Selenium and also conduct code testings using mypy.

-Learn programming through testing — it's the same as coaching a school swimming team in a pool without water.
+Learn programming through testing — it's the same as coaching a school swimming team in a pool without water))